clbrge/svelte-proxied-store/README.md

 ```

 Direct access to deep values using the syntax
-`myProxiedStore.get('propertyKey')` also opens up less convoluted ways
+`myProxiedStore.get('propertyName')` also opens up less convoluted
-to access the current state for key/values stores.
+code to access the current state for key/values stores.

-## Contextual store properties values
+### Store with contextual properties values

 Being able to use a Proxy handler to determine the state depending on
-some context and using any kind of librairies or specific code to
+some context potentially using any kind of libraries or specific code
-computate that value open new possibilities to use proxied store.
+to compute that value opens new usage of proxied stores.

 This example below implemented a simple translation engine (using
 internally the `i18next` library) to translate automatically across
-you application when the language is changed:
+you application when a language context is globally changed:

 ```js
 // ./lang.js file